astropy/halotools/docs/source_notes/index.rst

 Here we present notes on the source code implementation of the most commonly used functions and classes, grouped together by functionality.
-For a quick reference on basic usage, see :ref:`function_usage_examples`.
+If you are instead looking for a quick reference on basic usage, see :ref:`function_usage_examples`.
 For documentation of the API of all functions and classes in the package, see :ref:`complete_reference_api`.